 Reaction & Thoughts:

-With three Oscars and multiple nominations under its belt, I was expecting a lot from Dallas Buyers Club.
+With three Academy Awards (aka Oscars) and multiple nominations under its belt, I was expecting a lot from Dallas Buyers Club.
 I’m also a huge fan of Jean-Marc Vallée’s extraordinarily good C.R.A.Z.Y.
 (2005).
 It’s an understatement to say that I found the film lacking in so many areas.

 Dallas Buyers Club is loosely based on the true story of electrician and part-time rodeo cowboy Woodroof.
 The Oscar-nominated screenplay by Craig Borten and Melisa Wallack is repetitive and superficial.
 It is the sort of unsubtle thing created for the consumption of the mainstream market.